« Princes Highway, Warncoort Colac Ballarat Road »

 Decline

 A scissors crossover was located at the up end of the station, but was replaced by two separate crossovers in 1923 to reduce maintenance costs.
 The large electric staff instruments were replaced by miniature instruments on September 19, 1928 on the sections Colac - Irrewarra - Birregurra.
+In 1930 the station master was removed, the station being worked under caretaker conditions.

 A fire destroyed the signal box and station office in January 1939 and for the next three yards essential signals were worked from levers on the platform.
 The signal box was rebuilt and recommissioned on March 12, 1942.
 The new box permitted Irrewarra to switch out when no crossings or branch line traffic was running.

-The branch line was closed in 1953, resulting in the rationalisation of facilities at Irrewarra including the removal of the interlocking on August 21, 1954.
-However the home signal on the branch remained until January 1957.
-The station closed to all traffic on August 22, 1958 but remained in use as a crossing station during holiday periods until the electric staff instruments were removed on November 24, 1960.
-The remain siding was removed after this time.
+The station was made no-one in charge in August 1957, with the station closed to all traffic on August 22, 1958 but remained in use as a crossing station during holiday periods until the electric staff instruments were removed on November 24, 1960.
+The remaining siding and home signals were removed in August 1961.

 Today a 'Irrewarra' station sign marks the former station site.